Study Spaces at Noah Webster Library offer a quiet, private place for individuals or small groups to study, meet, or work.

 - Signs and decorations may not be taped or stapled to walls, doors or glass windows.
 Use of glue, paint, glitter, and other craft supplies is prohibited.

-- Patrons who use the Study Pod are expected to leave the room clean and in its original condition.
+- Patrons who use the Study Space are expected to leave the room clean and in its original condition.
 No food or drink other than water in a covered container.

-- The Study Pod doors do not lock.
+- The Study Space doors do not lock.
 Personal belongings should not be left unattended.
 The Library is not responsible for lost, damaged, or stolen items.

-- Failure to abide by the procedures and rules established here will result in suspension or termination of an individual’s Study Pod privileges.
+- Failure to abide by the procedures and rules established here will result in suspension or termination of an individual’s Study Space privileges.

 - Meeting Rooms are available at the sole discretion and timing of the library.
 Please note that the primary use of meeting rooms is to provide appropriate space for programs and functions that are organized or presented by the West Hartford Public Library.